Between NPS and PPF, which investment would you pick up for your retirement savings?

 2. Liquidity (Withdrawal and Exit options)

-PPF scores over NPS on this front.
 PPF provides the option of loans from the 3rd year and partial withdrawals from the 7th year.
-PPF is a very flexible product after the initial maturity of 15 years.
+PPF becomes very flexible once you complete initial maturity of 15 years.

 NPS has very rigid exit and partial withdrawal rules.
 NPS is meant to be run till retirement.
 If you exit before retirement, there is a mandatory purchase of an annuity for 80% of the accumulated corpus.
 Limited partial withdrawals are permitted after a few years.